caseypaquola/CortPro/docs/pages/statistical_analysis.rst

 .. figure:: ./images/t-statistic_map.png
    :alt: t-statistic_map.png

 Figure: Vertex-wise t-map showing the association between SNR and μ₀.
 The colours (Viridis colormap) represent the t-statistic at each cortical vertex, with brighter colours indicating larger positive t-values.
+The corresponding FDR-corrected q-map indicates the vertices with which a statistically significant association was detected.